The Ultimate Napa Valley Travel Guide – 2024

 Twomey– located in Healdsburg and also in Calistoga, this is one of my go-to’s for a casual drop-in tasting in the valley.
 Their pinot’s are so good (they’re under the Silver Oak label) and I always end up walking out with a few bottles.

-Where to stay in Napa Valley
+Where to stay in Napa Valley (at every price point)

 If you’re looking for a nice, affordable hotel in Napa in the perfect location – this is it.
 If I’m going up for a weekend or a quick one-night Napa getaway, this is always where I stay.
 It’s right in the right location (only a 10 minute drive from Yountville, Saint Helena, and most of the wineries I love to taste at), and the rooms are simple, modern and wonderful, each with its own fireplace!
 The complimentary breakfast is also amazing.

-I love staying up in Calistoga – the most Northern part of wine country because it’s secluded, quiet, and has some of the most beautiful hotels (Auberge Solage is a favorite, as is the cozy chic Cottage Grove Inn!).
+I love staying up in Calistoga – the most Northern part of wine country because it’s secluded, quiet, and has some of the most beautiful hotels ( Auberge Solage is a favorite, as is the cozy chic Cottage Grove Inn!).
 It’s a beautiful, romantic area of Napa Valley.

-The best restaurants in Napa Valley
+Where to eat in Napa Valley

-Bottega– This spot in Yountville ranks right up there with my favorite dinner spots anywhere.
+This spot in Yountville ranks right up there with my favorite dinner spots anywhere.
 Celebrity chef Michael Chiarello brings his top notch chef skills to this amaaaazing contemporary californian-italian restaurant in an atmosphere so uniquely Napa.
 Check out their incredible wine list and think of me when you order a glass of Nickel & Nickel merlot.
 The Nickels are great friends with Bottega, and it’s actually where I had my very first glass of my now-favorite wine.

 RH Yountville – This chic new contemporary restaurant in Yountville is an instant favorite.
 Each table is adorned with an over-the-top chandelier, and the beautiful ambiance and decor is matched with the delicious menu.
 Order the crispy artichokes, the burrata, and definitely try their signature bellini!
 I also recommend going a little early for a drink at their bar – it is adorable!
 This is the perfect date spot in Napa.